In this section

-To get an appointment with the feeding team, a family can self-refer to the program or a physician can refer a child to the team.
-Once a referral is received, the team will do an initial review to ensure that the child is appropriate to be seen by the Feeding, Swallowing and Nutrition Care Program.
+To get an appointment with the Feeding team, a family can self-refer to the program or a physician can refer a child to our team.
+Once a referral is received, the Feeding team will do an initial review to ensure that the child is appropriate to be seen by our Feeding Program.
 The family will be asked to complete a comprehensive packet that answers questions about medical history, feeding history, food preferences, and meal time practices.
 Once the packet is completed and sent back, the team will review and follow-up to schedule an initial appointment.

 How long is the wait for an appointment?

-The Feeding, Swallowing and Nutritional Care Program is a multidisciplinary team with a high demand for assessment and ongoing care for both local patients and children nationwide.
+The Feeding Program is a multidisciplinary team with a high demand for assessment and ongoing care for both local patients and children nationwide.
 Therefore, the current wait time for a new patient is approximately 4-6 months.

 What goes on during these appointments?

-Will my insurance cover care provided by the Feeding, Swallowing and Nutritional Care Program?
+Will my insurance cover care provided by the Feeding Program?

 It is important for a family to check with their insurance provider to see what services are covered by their insurance.
 Here’s a list of insurance companies that cover Children’s Hospital of Wisconsin.